xiongbo010/NestE/README.md

 ## Pre-trained models

-We provided some [pre-trained models]()  for testing the results without training (Note: in this folder, MetaE means NestE)
+We provided some [pre-trained models]() in the ./checkpoints/ folder for testing the results without training (Note: in this folder, MetaE means NestE)

 ## Some of the code was forked from the following repositories